EdiBERT, a generative model for image editing: Introduction

-Aiming to build a unified approach for image manipulation, we propose a method that leverages both the spatial property of the discrete vector-quantized representation and the use of bi-directional attention models.
-In particular, we train a transformer leveraging ideas from the language model BERT \cite{devlin2018bert}, naming EdiBERT the resulting model.
-From a perturbed, modified sequence of tokens, EdiBERT tries to recover the original tokens through a bi-directional attention schema.
-With this unique and simple training scheme, the obtained generative model can now be used in many different image manipulation tasks such as denoising, inpainting, or scribble-based edition, as shown in Figure \ref{fig:bert_editing}.
+Aiming to build a unified approach for image manipulation, we propose a method that leverages both the spatial property of the discrete vector-quantized representation and the use of bidirectional attention models.
+In particular, we train a transformer based on ideas from the language model BERT \citep{devlin2018bert}, naming EdiBERT the resulting model.
+During training, EdiBERT tries to recover the original tokens of a perturbed sequence through a bidirectional attention schema.
+In computer vision, this approach has mainly been studied in the context of self-supervised learning \citep{bao2021beit, he2022masked}.
+We argue that training a single model from this generic objective provides a way to handle several editing tasks.
+To improve the visual quality and correct the information loss due to the quantization, we propose a post-processing procedure that better recovers the pixel content outside of the edited region.
+With this unique training scheme and its companion sampling and post-processing algorithms, the obtained generative model can now be used in many different image manipulation tasks such as denoising, inpainting, or scribble-based editing, as shown in Figure \ref{fig:bert_editing}.

-To sum up, the contributions are the following: \begin{itemize} \item We analyze the VQ latent representations and illustrate their spatial properties to motivate the use of bi-directional transformers for image editing. \item We show how to derive two different algorithms from a single model: one for image denoising where the locations of the edits are unknown, and a second one for inpainting or image compositing where a mask specifies the area to edit. \item Finally, we show that using this generic and simple training algorithm allows us to achieve competitive results on various tasks. \end{itemize}
+To sum up, our contributions are the following: \begin{itemize} \item[+] We analyze the VQ latent representations and illustrate their spatial properties, and show how to improve the reconstruction capabilities of VQGAN.
+This motivates the use of bidirectional transformers for image editing. \item[+] We show how to derive two different algorithms from a single model: one for image denoising where the locations of the edits are unknown, and a second one for inpainting or image compositing where a mask specifies the area to edit. \item[+] Finally, we show that using this generic and simple training algorithm and its companion post-processing allows us to achieve competitive results on various image manipulation tasks. \end{itemize}